 As a condition of the grants, successful applicants will be required to attend a two-hour evaluation workshop on 9 or 11 June 2020.

-All grants will need to be financially acquitted by 13 December 2019.
-Grant outcomes for research projects and practice initiatives need to be near-completion by January 2020.
-Evaluations for both grant categories are to be submitted by 28 February 2020.
+All grants will need to be financially acquitted by 10 December 2020.
+Grant outcomes for research projects and practice initiatives need to be near completion by January 2021.
+Evaluations for both grant categories are to be submitted by 28 February 2021.

-If you would like to pre-prepare your answers before you submit your application form, you can view the questions we will be asking here.
+If you would like to pre-prepare your answers before you submit your application form, you can view the questions we will be asking.
 This is NOT the official application form, just the questions that will be asked.
-You can access the official application form here.
+The official application method is via this google form.

 For more information, to submit supporting documentation or if you have any questions, please contact the Centre for Social Justice and Inclusion, at email@example.com.

 23 March 2020: Social Impact Grant Briefing